PennLINC/Bourque_fixel_NMF_cognition/README.md

 Create the fixel mask - the intersection of all subject masks in template space.

 ### 9.RUN_segment_fixel.sh
 Segment fixel (calculate fiber density - FD) and reorient and assign fixels to the template fixels.

+### 10.RUN_fdc.sh
-Compute Fibre Cross-Section (FC), and Fiber Density Cross-Section (FDC) - our metric of interest.
+Compute Fibre Cross-Section (FC), and Fiber Density Cross-Section (FDC) - the latter being our metric of interest.

-### 10.RUN_tracks.sh
+### 11.RUN_tracks.sh
 Perform whole brain fibre tractography of the FOD template.

-### 11.RUN_smoothing.sh
+### 12.RUN_smoothing.sh
-Create the fixel-to-fixel connectivity to then smooth the fixel data accordingly.
+Create the fixel-to-fixel connectivity to then smooth the fixel data (FD, FC and FDC) accordingly.

 # NMF